-The history of British beer in the Raj, or the former British India, is forever a key episode in the long and many-faceted story of British beer.
+The origins and fate of British beer in the Raj, or former British India, will forever be a key episode in the long and storied history of British beer.

 In good part, this is due to the éclat there of India Pale Ale, aka bitter beer or export pale ale.
-Later a force in British domestic consumption, I.P.A. spread to the U.S., Canada, and through most world markets until lager arrested and overtook its progress.
+Later a force in British domestic consumption, I.P.A. spread to the U.S., Canada, and many world markets until lager arrested its development.

 Yet I.P.A. proved its longevity and versatility by returning in the late 20th century to underpin modern craft brewing, first in North America, then in the U.K. (setting aside British bitter, itself a derivative of IPA/pale ale), then almost everywhere.
 It was a repeating of the first success of the 19th century.

 So what happened in India then, after the first blush of fancy passed?
 Most beer consumed in India today is mass market lager, in tune with most of the world although craft beer has made some inroads there.

 A comprehensive history of British and European beers in India, starting with British India and the self-ruled States, remains to be written.
 A good end point for a Part I would be 1946, with Part II commencing in 1947 (the year of Independence) to the present.
 An analytical framework would examine why British beer imports declined in the later 1800s.
 After all, Britain still controlled India, with substantial influence in the Princely States, until 1947 and Partition.

 I’ve discerned three important stages in the history, broadly similar to what happened in Australia, as I discussed earlier.
 First, there was the era of beer imports.
 Second, local breweries emerge to compete with imported ale and porter but still make, as Indian breweries such as Muree did until WW I at least, top-fermented beers in the British tradition.
 Third, lager-brewing overtakes almost everywhere and ale and porter wither.